ichbindas/dusk-multisig-node/README.md

-# Introduction to the dusk-multisig-node repository
+# Guide to Dusk Provisioner Node with MultiSignature Stake

 Hello!
 This repository is a full tutorial on how to run a [Dusk Provisioner Node](https://docs.dusk.network/operator/provisioner/) using Mutli Signature with an external [rusk-wallet](https://github.com/dusk-network/rusk/tree/master/rusk-wallet).
 The goal is to strictly seperate access to wallet and node to increase the security of our node setup.
 This is achieved by taking advantage of MultiSignature!